 Hub (or internal hub) gears are one such alternative.
 The gears are enclosed in a drum around the hub of the rear wheel, hence the name.
 They are still controlled via a shifter on the handlebars as with derailleur gears, and usually provide a range of three to eight gears.
 The system may still driven by either chain, or by a belt drive, more on which shortly.
 While bikes with hub gears tend to be pricier than those with derailleur gears, there are definite advantages: the fact that the system is enclosed means it's protected from all the dirt, mud and street crud, so hub gears tend to require very little maintenance.

-Belt drives are an alternative to the traditional chain drive systems and are similar to automotive belt drives.
+Belt drives are an alternative to the traditional chain drive systems and are similar to the belts found under the bonnet of a car.
 Rather than a metal chain, which needs to be regularly cleaned and lubricated in order to work, a belt drive uses a toothed belt that works in a similar fashion, but doesn't require the same level of maintenance.
 So no more greasy chain marks on your legs.
+They're also extremely quiet in operation.

 Hybrid bikes for commuting